aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 {'product': <Int: uuid: 9c5c29de-6176-41fe-a051-672a5348e631 (pk: 1909) value: 6>,
  'final_result': <Int: uuid: 3dbebeb3-7ed4-4331-976c-94099a305622 (pk: 1911) value: 11>}
 ```
-Check the list with last processes:
+Check the list of processes with `verdi process list`, using `-a / --all` to also see _terminated_ processes and `-p / --past-days 1` to only see processes _created_ in the past day:

 ```{code-block} console
 $ verdi process list -a -p 1